 When a local product is compiled with the new interface model, and new local features are implemented that involve the interface, and the NPAC SMS is compiled with the new interface model, then ITP testing is required [standard regression test cases and new functionality test cases].

 When a local product is compiled with the current interface model, and new local features are implemented that involve the interface, and the NPAC SMS is compiled with the current model, then ITP testing is required [new functionality test cases].
-Note: the regression test cases would have been addressed when the vendor upgraded the local product to the current version of the interface model.
+(Note that the regression test cases would have been addressed when the vendor upgraded the local product to the current version of the interface model).

+When the operating system software of a local product (i.e., a SOA or LSMS that connects to the NPAC SMS) is upgraded, and this results in any OSI stack or CMIP toolkit change, then ITP testing is required [standard regression test cases].

+When the operating system of a local product (i.e., a SOA or LSMS that connects to the NPAC SMS) is changed (e.g. OS vendor A to OS vendor B), then ITP testing is required [standard regression test cases].

 Test Phases

 The NPAC SMS Interoperability Test plan defines five phases of testing: Stack-to-Stack testing, Security testing, Managed Object Conformance testing, Association Management testing and Application-to-Application testing.
 Each phase can be completed separately but with the following constraints: